visaruruqi/frontend-coding-guidelines/docs/patterns-and-best-practices/event-handling.md

 # 7.6 Event Handling
+This document outlines best practices for working with events in Vue applications.
+It covers delegation to minimize listeners, explains how propagation works, demonstrates how to remove listeners to avoid memory leaks, and touches on handling synthetic events from frameworks.

 Detach listeners when components unmount and keep handler names descriptive.
 Use event delegation to reduce the number of listeners and always remove listeners to prevent memory leaks.